-Return type tuple containing an indarray of shape (n,n) of floats and a indarray of shape (n,n) of integers.
+Return type tuple containing an ndarray of shape (n,n) of floats and a ndarray of shape (n,n) of integers.

-15.13 The DimensionReduction module
+14.12 The DimensionReduction module

 This module provides classes and utilities for performing dimension reduction.
-There is a single class mogp_emulator.gKDR which implements the method of Fukumizu and Leng [FL13], and which can be used jointly with Gaussian process emulation as in [LG17].
+Currently there is a single class mogp_emulator.gKDR which implements the method of Fukumizu and Leng [FL13].